Timor Telecom

 Timor Telecom, S.A.
 (TT) is an East Timorese telecommunications company, based in the national capital Dili.

-The company originally had a state monopoly on telecommunications in East Timor.
+The company originally had a state monopoly on telecommunications in Timor-Leste.
 The monopoly was lifted by the government in 2010 in response to overwhelming public opinion in favour of liberalisation.

 Shareholdings

 As of December 2019, the largest shareholder of the company (54.01%) was Telecomunicações Públicas de Timor, S.A.
 (TPT), which was controlled by Oi, a Brazilian company owned by Timorese businessman Abilio Araújo, with partners and capital from the Middle East and China.

 The shareholders of TPT were Oi (76%), the Harii Foundation – Sociedade para o Desenvolvimento de Timor-Leste (linked to the Roman Catholic Diocese of Baucau) (18%), and Fundação Oriente (6%).

 Oi held a further 3.05% of TT via another company, PT Participações SGPS, S.A.
 The remaining shareholders in TT were the State of Timor-Leste (20.59%), VDT Holding Limited, a Macau-based company (17.86%) and East Timorese businessman Júlio Alfaro (4.49%).

 In May 2023, Oi sold the majority stake it held in Timor Telecom for US$21.1 million to the Timorese government.
 Control of Timor Telecom was exercised by the companiesː TPT, which owned 54.01% of the company's shares, and PT Participações, with 3.05%.
 Both are controlled (TPT) or wholly owned (PT) by Oi.
 With the sale, the State of Timor-Leste increased its stake in the company from 20.59% to 77.65%.